-1 that the antenna pattern for both the HAPS platform and the HAPS gateway station in the bands 6 440-6 520 MHz and 6 560-6 640 MHz shall meet the following antenna beam patterns:
+1 that the antenna pattern for the HAPS gateway station in the band 6 560-6 640 MHz shall meet the following antenna beam patterns:

 …

-4 that for the purpose of protecting the fixed satellite service (Earth-to-space), the aggregate pfd of HAPS uplinks shall be limited to a maximum of −183.9 dBW/m2 in 4 kHz at any point in the geostationary arc.
-To meet this aggregate pfd criterion, the maximum e.i.r.p. value of a single HAPS gateway link towards the geostationary arc shall not exceed −59.9 dBW/4 kHz in any direction within ±5 degrees of the geostationary arc;
+4 that for the purpose of protecting the fixed satellite service (Earth-to-space), the aggregate power-flux density of HAPS uplinks shall be limited to a maximum of −183.9 (dBW/(m2 4 kHz)) at any point in the geostationary arc.
+To meet this aggregate power-flux density criterion, the maximum e.i.r.p. density value of a single HAPS gateway link towards the geostationary arc shall not exceed −59.9 dB(W/4 kHz) in any direction within ±5 degrees of the geostationary arc;

-5 that for the purpose of protecting the fixed wireless systems in other administrations in the band 6 440-6 520 MHz, the e.i.r.p. of the HAPS downlink shall be limited to a maximum of −0.5 dBW/10 MHz for all off-axis angles from the nadir to 60 degrees from the nadir;

-6 that for the purpose of protecting EESS passive operations over oceans, HAPS gateway stations shall maintain a minimum distance of 100 kilometres for a single HAPS gateway station and 150 kilometres for several HAPS gateway stations from coast lines;
+5 that for the purpose of protecting EESS passive operations over oceans, HAPS gateway stations shall maintain a minimum distance of 100 kilometres for a single HAPS gateway station and 150 kilometres for several HAPS gateway stations from coast lines;

-7 that administrations planning to implement HAPS gateway links in the notification to the Bureau of the frequency assignment(s) shall submit all mandatory parameters for the examination by the Bureau for compliance with respect to resolves 1 to 6 above, and also the explicit agreement obtained pursuant to No. 5.457,
+6 that administrations planning to implement HAPS gateway links in the notification to the Bureau of the frequency assignment(s) shall submit all mandatory parameters for the examination by the Bureau for compliance with respect to resolves 1 to 5 above, and also the explicit agreement obtained pursuant to No. 5.457,